aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    A particular resource in an OTN network, such as a port or link, may be sliced with one of the two granularity levels:

-   -  Link-based slicing, where a link and its associated link termination points (LTPs) are dedicatedly allocated to a particular OTN slice.
+   -  Link-based slicing, in which a link and its associated link termination points (LTPs) are dedicatedly allocated to a particular OTN slice.

-   -  Tributary-slot based slicing, where multiple OTN slices share the same link by allocating different OTN tributary slots in different granularities.
+   -  Tributary-slot based slicing, in which multiple OTN slices share the same link by allocating different OTN tributary slots in different granularities.